alacrity-ai/shipwright-survivors/README.md

   - [ ] Space Stations
   - [ ] "Treasure Goblins" (Ship which flees and has good drops)

+MISSION  3:
+Should be 5 waves
+[x] Enemies with blue boosters aren't moving???
+[x] No screen shake for enemy kills
+[x] Enemies shouldn't be able to damage each other
+Add spawn delay time to enemy definitions in wave definition (for staggered hunters)

 TODOS:
   - [ ] Create Galaxy Map
   - [x] Transition to boss music on boss fight (Add boss music to the mission registry, wavespawner will play the mission boss music)